Natural Therapies for OCD: Functional Support for Obsessive Thinking & Compulsions

 - Repeating rituals: checking, cleaning, counting

-- Mental compulsions (e.g., reviewing thoughts, self-reassurance)
+- Mental compulsions (e.g. reviewing thoughts, reassurance-seeking)

-- Distress if routines are interrupted
+- Distress when routines are interrupted

 - Intense fear of harming others, contamination, or making mistakes